 Diabetic Eye Exams in New Orleans

-Our optometrists offer annual exams for patients with diabetes that can help detect and prevent serious eye conditions.
+Our optometrist offers annual exams for patients with diabetes that can help detect and prevent serious eye conditions.

 One American age 20 or older is diagnosed with diabetes every 19 seconds, and both type 1 and type 2 diabetes can lead to many serious health problems, including eye conditions such as cataracts, glaucoma, and diabetic retinopathy.